sebalp100/New-portfolio/README.md

 > In this project, we are setting up a portfolio page with the mobile-first approach.
 We begin by making a toolbar and a header first.
 Now we add a "works done" and an "about me" section.
 > Finally we are making a responsive desktop version.
-> You can find the final version here: https://sebalp100.github.io/Portfolio/

 ## Built With